frameRateZero/Blog/001_Reproducing_Schotter.md

 <a name="myfootnote2">2</a>: The Pioneer of Generative Art: Georg Nees.
 Frieder Nake.
 Leonardo 2018 51:3, 277-279.
 [Link](https://www.mitpressjournals.org/doi/abs/10.1162/leon_a_01325?mobileUi=0&)

-<a name="myfootnote3">3</a>:rot. no 19 .[PDF](http://dada.compart-bremen.de/docUploads/rot19k.pdf)
+<a name="myfootnote3">3</a>: rot. no 19 .[PDF](http://dada.compart-bremen.de/docUploads/rot19k.pdf)

-<a name="myfootnote4">4</a>:my tranlsation of Max Bense's "projects of generative aesthetics" manifesto via Google Translate.
+<a name="myfootnote4">4</a>: My tranlsation of Max Bense's "projects of generative aesthetics" manifesto via Google Translate.
 [LINK](https://github.com/frameRateZero/Blog/blob/media/MaxBense_ProjectComputerGraphic_translated.docx)

-<a name="myfootnote5">5</a>:Apparently, a translation is also available in the hard to come by book "Cybernetics, Art, and Ideas", Reichardt, Jasia, ed.
+<a name="myfootnote5">5</a>: Apparently, a translation is also available in the hard to come by book "Cybernetics, Art, and Ideas", Reichardt, Jasia, ed.
 1971.
 [LINK](http://dada.compart-bremen.de/item/publication/339)

-<a name="myfootnote6">6</a>:Lithograph in black ink from a computer-generated graphic, 'Schotter', 1968-1970, by Georg Nees from V&A Collections.[LINK](https://collections.vam.ac.uk/item/O221321/schotter-print-nees-georg/)
+<a name="myfootnote6">6</a>: Lithograph in black ink from a computer-generated graphic, 'Schotter', 1968-1970, by Georg Nees from V&A Collections.[LINK](https://collections.vam.ac.uk/item/O221321/schotter-print-nees-georg/)

-<a name="myfootnote7">7</a>:text describing the Schotter code is here [LINK](http://www.medienkunstnetz.de/works/schotter/)
+<a name="myfootnote7">7</a>: Text describing the Schotter code is here [LINK](http://www.medienkunstnetz.de/works/schotter/)

-<a name="myfootnote8">8</a>:screen capture from artsnova showing an original side by side with a reproduction [LINK](http://www.artsnova.com/Nees_Schotter_Tutorial.html)
+<a name="myfootnote8">8</a>: Screen capture from artsnova showing an original side by side with a reproduction [LINK](http://www.artsnova.com/Nees_Schotter_Tutorial.html)